 Club/Business Class: Rs.40 one way

-Pakistan Television (PTV) entertainment programs of music, plays/dramas and stage shows are telecast from 05 TV Stations; Karachi, Quetta, Lahore, Peshawar and Islamabad.
+Pakistan Television (PTV) entertainment programs of music, plays/dramas and stage shows are telecasted from 5 TV stations: Karachi, Quetta, Lahore, Peshawar and Islamabad.
 PTV has also started PTV World Channel which can be viewed in the Middle East and South Asia.
-The private Channel, Shalimar Television Network (STN), besides telecast of similar programs, also re-telecast programs of BBC, CNN & TNT movies.
+The private Channel, Shalimar Television Network (STN), besides telecast of similar programs, also re-telecast programs of BBC, CNN, TNT movies.

 Pakistan, Broadcasting Corporation (PBC) has 22 radio stations throughout Pakistan which offer music, plays, news and talks in national and local languages.
 A PBC World Service from Islamabad presents programs in a number of international languages.
-A private music channel, ‘FM -100″ has 24 hours music service from 04 major cities of Pakistan.
-All urban areas have cinema houses which run daily 03 shows of feature films in Urdu and other local languages.
+A private music channel, “FM -100” has 24 hours music service from 4 major cities of Pakistan.
+All urban areas have cinema houses which run daily 3 shows of feature films in Urdu and other local languages.
 Some cinema houses in major cities run English movies also.

 More than 200 daily newspapers and 1700 magazines and periodicals are published throughout the country in English, Urdu and other regional languages.

-In the year 1998, Pakistan attracted around 3,81,000 tourist from overseas and earned US$111 million as foreign exchange receipts.
-The number of foreign tourist arrivals in the south Asia region was 5 million.
-In 1998, the share of Pakistan in tourist arrivals in this region was 7.6%.
-More than half of foreign tourist arrivals in 1998 were for visitation of friends and relatives followed by business travelers 18.3%, holidays and recreational travelers 13.4% and religious tourists to the tune of 2.5%.
-Most of the tourists from overseas had visited main cities like Karachi, Lahore and Islamabad mainly due to the nature of foreign tourism which is dominated by visiting friends and relatives.
+In the year 1998, Pakistan attracted around 3 million tourists from overseas and earned US$111 million as foreign exchange receipts.
+The number of foreign tourist arrivals in the South Asian region was 5 million.
+In 1998 the share of Pakistan in tourist arrivals in this region was 7.6%.
+More than half of foreign tourist arrivals in 1998 were for visit to friends and relatives followed by business travellers 18.3%, holidays and recreational travellers 13.4% and religious tourists to the tune of 2.5%.
+Most of the tourists from overseas visited main cities like Karachi, Lahore and Islamabad mainly due to the nature of foreign tourism which is dominated by visiting friends and relatives.